ericwq/examples/tableflip/design.md

 ```

 - `Upgrader.doUpgrade()` calls `startChild()` to start the child process.
 Pass the `u.Fds.copy()` as parameter.
-- `u.Fds.copy()` clones the `Fds.used` map, Which means child process will inherit the FD.
+- `u.Fds.copy()` clones the `Fds.used` map, Which means child process will inherit the parent (listen socket) FD.
 - `Upgrader.doUpgrade()` waits for the child process until receive the `child.ready` or `child.result` message.
-- `child.ready` means child process is ready to serve the clients.
+- Receive message from `child.ready` channel means child process is ready to serve the clients.
-- `child.result` means child process exit because of some fail.
+- Receive message from `child.result` channel means child process exit because of some failure.

-### Parent process part 3
+### Parent process part 3 - black

 `startChild()` calls `env.newProc()` to start the child process.
-And passes FD (file descriptors) and environment vars to child process.
+And passes (listen socket) FD and environment vars to child process.
 Here we share the listen sockets (sockets is also FD) via process inheritance.

 - `startChild()` starts `writeName()`, `waitExit()` and `waitReady()` goroutines.
 - These goroutines runs on the parent side.